 Non-toxic Cloud Dough for young toddlers

 First alternative we tried was Cloud Dough – the standard cloud dough is made with baby oil – which wasn’t something that I wanted T to ingest so instead of baby oil I added vegetable oil and then to make it smell nicer into the vegetable oil I added some vanilla essence – vanilla (and a slight hint of vegetable oil) non-toxic cloud dough.

 Here is a recipe that’s even gluten free.

 Edible Finger Painting

-Finger painting is a lot of fun especially the texture and colours but with store bought finger paints they all say not before 3 and although they also say non-toxic I really don’t want to risk it so homemade edible finger paints is great – made with corn starch and water it’s jello like consistency is amazing to touch and can be coloured with food coloring to make it a visual sensory experience as well.
+Finger painting is a lot of fun especially the texture and colors but with store bought finger paints they all say not before 3 and although they also say non-toxic I really don’t want to risk it so homemade edible finger paints is great – made with corn starch and water it’s jello like consistency is amazing to touch and can be colored with food coloring to make it a visual sensory experience as well.